bot-by/what3words-api/src/site/markdown/usage.md

 The language is optional: if you do not add it then _what3words_ returns English words _///spring.tops.issued_.

-## Convert 3 word address to coordinates
+## Convert 3 word address into coordinates

 ```language-java
 CoordinatesRequest coordinatesRequest = CoordinatesRequest.builder()